teigers/apollefederation/README.md

 yarn deploy-schema API_KEY VARIANT GRAPH_NAME
 ```

-The API_KEY is the Apollo Studio API KEY for the graph, VARIANT is just that, e.g. development, and the GRAPH_NAME is the
+The API_KEY is the Apollo Studio API KEY for the graph, VARIANT is just that (or an environment), e.g. development, and the GRAPH_NAME is the
 name given to the graph in Apollo Studio.

-The following environment variables must be set.
+The following environment variables must be set in e.g. a .env file.

 ```bash
 APOLLO_KEY
 APOLLO_GRAPH_VARIANT
 ```

-After deploying the schemas and settingn the env variables - start the services and the gateway.
+After deploying the schemas and setting the env variables - start the services and the gateway.

 ```bash
 yarn nodemon messageService